Waste is collected on a weekly basis.

-Please see our Collection Days, Delvery Dates and Getting Additional Sacks page to check your collection day.
+Please see our Collection Days, Delivery Dates and Getting Additional Sacks page to find your collection day.

-Please ensure that your recycling and waste is kept within the boundary of your property and made ready for collection on your collection day by 7.00am.
-Recycling and waste must not be presented on the public highway as this will be deemed to be littering and you may receive a Fixed Penalty Notice if you do this.
+Please make sure your recycling and waste is kept within the boundary of your property and is ready for pick up on your collection day by 7:00am.

-What can go in my black refuse sack?
+What can go in my black rubbish sack?